hannesd/Gerry/README.md

 ## License

-ByteBackpacker is released under the MIT license.
+Gerry is released under the MIT license.
 See [LICENSE](LICENSE) for more details.